asecurityteam/cvelist/readme.md

 Create a python 3 virtualenv.

+For example,

-For example, using virtualenv via virtualenvwrapper:
+    # using virtualenv via virtualenvwrapper:
     mkvirtualenv -p /usr/bin/python3 cvelist

-For example, using Pipenv:
+    # or by using Pipenv
     pipenv shell --three

 Install the requirements: